nour-sawan/HeartDisease-Classifier/README.md

 ## Project Description

-The project loads a heart disease dataset, preprocesses the data, splits it into training and testing sets, trains a Random Forest classifier, and evaluates the model’s performance.
+he project loads a heart disease dataset, preprocesses the data, splits it into training and testing sets, trains a model using the Random Forest Classifier algorithm, and evaluates the model’s performance.
 It is designed as a beginner-friendly example for understanding supervised machine learning.

 ## How to Run